SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Must be inside," Rainbow said.

-Pinkie knocked on the door and waited, moments later Applejack answered.
+Pinkie knocked on the door and waited, moments later, Applejack answered.

 "Howdy y'all," Applejack said.